-Nikon D300 versus Nikon D700
+Nikon D300 vs D700

 The Nikon D300 and the Nikon D700 are two enthusiast cameras that were announced, respectively, in August 2007 and July 2008.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (D300) and a full frame (D700) sensor.
-The D300 has a resolution of 12.2 megapixel, whereas the D700 provides 12.1 MP.
+The D300 has a resolution of 12.2 megapixels, whereas the D700 provides 12.1 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D700 is notably larger (8 percent) than the Nikon D300.
 Moreover, the D700 is markedly heavier (16 percent) than the D300.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor (as in the D700) will tend to go along with bigger and heavier lenses, while more compact options are available for the smaller-sensor camera (D300).
 You can compare the optics available in the Nikon Lens Catalog.